 Best Premium Design

 Twelve South designed the Curve Flex for professionals who want premium aesthetics without sacrificing collapsibility.
-Unlike the rigid, non-folding original Curve, the Flex features two adjustable hinges that compress flat into a neoprene travel sleeve.
+Unlike the rigid, non-folding original Curve, the Flex utilizes two adjustable hinges that compress flat into a neoprene travel sleeve.
 It weighs 28 ounces, making it noticeably heavier than plastic alternatives, but the aluminum construction provides absolute zero flex.
 You can raise your screen from 2 to 22 inches off the desk, and adjust the keyboard angle from 0 to 45 degrees.
 The custom hex hinge tool allows you to tighten the joints to your exact preference, ensuring the stand never droops under the weight of heavier laptops.

 This stand looks spectacular next to Apple hardware, matching the matte aluminum finishes perfectly.
 The extra weight means it belongs in a dedicated laptop bag rather than a lightweight sling.
 We love that you can type directly on the laptop keyboard at the lowest setting without any bounce.
-It commands a high price, but the Curve Flex bridges the gap between a permanent desk setup and a mobile workstation perfectly.
+It commands a high price, but the Curve Flex bridges the gap between a permanent desk setup and a mobile workstation effectively.

 5. Nulaxy Ergonomic Foldable Laptop Stand